Final Examinations

 Each academic department regulates the acceptable age limits of courses required in their discipline.
 Refer to departmental policies in this catalog.

-"Progress Reports" are electronically submitted by instructors to identify all students who are not doing satisfactory work.
-Advisors and students are electronically sent copies of the "Progress Report".
+Progress Reports are electronically submitted by instructors to identify those students who are not doing satisfactory work.
+Advisors and students receive notification of all Progress Reports

-"Mid-Term Grades" are mandatory for all undergraduate students and can be viewed in myMount after the mid-term grade period is complete.
+Mid-Term Grades are mandatory for all undergraduate students and can be viewed in myMount after the mid-term grade period is complete.

 Transcripts

 Transcripts of a student’s complete academic record at the University are obtained only upon written request from the student.
 An official transcript (one bearing the University seal and the authorized signature of the Registrar) is sent directly to a third party and/or institution specified by the student.
 An official transcript issued to the student is labeled “Student Copy.”
 The university is not permitted by law to issue copies of documents from other institutions.
 Only official transcripts are released to a student or a third party.
-All financial obligations to the Mount must be resolved before release of a transcript will be permitted.

 Transcripts can be ordered and sent electronically.
 Complete information regarding a transcript request can be found at https://www.msj.edu/academics/registrar/transcript-requests/index.html.